Provo, Utah: Transportation

 Interstate 15 runs through western Provo, connecting it with the rest of the Wasatch Front and much of Utah.
 US-89 runs northwest to southeast through the city as State Street, while US-189 connects US-89 with I-15, BYU, and Orem to the north.
 At the north edge of the city, US-189 heads northeast into Provo Canyon, where it connects with Heber.

 Amtrak, the national passenger rail system, provides service to Provo station, operating its California Zephyr daily in both directions between Chicago, Illinois, and Emeryville, California (in the San Francisco Bay Area).
 Provo also can be accessed by Salt Lake Express intercity buses and the extensive Utah Transit Authority (UTA) bus system.
 UTA's commuter rail service, the FrontRunner, opened an extension to Provo from Salt Lake City on December 10, 2012.
 The Provo Intermodal Center, near the Amtrak station, connects the FrontRunner with local bus routes, as well as Greyhound service.

 The Provo Municipal Airport is Utah's second busiest airport regarding the number of aircraft take-offs and landings.
 Allegiant Airlines has been based out of the airport since 2022.

 Notable people

-Provo is home to (or the hometown of) many well-known people, including The Osmonds (including Donny, Marie, and the Osmond Brothers), LDS Church apostle Dallin H. Oaks, and NFL and BYU quarterback Steve Young.
+Provo is home to (or the hometown of) many well-known people, including The Osmonds (including Donny, Marie, and the Osmond Brothers), LDS Church president Dallin H. Oaks, and NFL and BYU quarterback Steve Young.
 Goodwin Knight, who served as the 35th Governor of California (1947–1953), was born in Provo.
 The global economist Dambisa Moyo moved to Provo following her marriage to Qualtrics co-founder Jared Smith.